 Megan also has several YouTube home exercise videos.
 To view her home exercise videos, please click on this link or the image below.

 Spinal Cord Injury BC has organized a number of exciting online events.
 Among those are exercise and cooking classes.
 More details about the events and information on how to join are available on SCI BC’s Event Calendar.

 Kate Lee of Vancouver Parks and Board’s ABC Fitness Group (All Bodies Fitness Community Group) has kindly invited PARC participants to participate in her free online exercise classes.
 There are a variety of virtual group workout classes offered Monday through Friday live via Zoom.
-For more information about the ABC Fitness group, please visit their website.
+For more information about the ABC Fitness group and for the class schedule, please visit their website.